 Still nothing, although most of our members would readily give up a limb or a couple of eye-teeth to go four wheeling.
 Some may even give up a firstborn child, unless that firstborn child has their own 4×4.
 Others consider their 4×4 their firstborn child, or so they’d have the rest of the world believe by the way they take care of it.

 What to bring?

 Yourself and a 4×4 if you have one.
 Be sure to top off your gas tank if you have more horsepower than the average Yugo.
 (Guess that’s everybody, huh?)
 Our trips can last most of the day, although often we’re on our way back by mid-afternoon, so bring something for lunch and plenty to drink, but please save the adult beverages for after the trip.
 We want everyone to be safe.
 Members or guests found to be intoxicated while on a club trip will be asked to give up their keys to a sober passenger or club member and may be subject to membership loss or application rejection.
 Have your vehicle in good running condition so that you are able to complete the trip without undo delays to the group.
-We like to see tow hooks and CB’s on all vehicles, although, they are not required for guests.
-Having tow hooks of some kind may save your vehicle from damage if your vehicle becomes stuck or incapacitated.
+Front and rear recovery points are required so we can pull you over/out when needed.
 During the colder months bring appropriate clothing and footwear in case your vehicle or another around you becomes stuck or incapacitated.

 What if I get stuck or breakdown?

 As a matter of pride, we never leave a member’s or guest’s vehicle on the trail unless it is impossible to bring it home the day of the trip.
 In such a case, members always assist in getting the vehicle either to a shop or back to the owners home, even if a return trip is needed a day or days after the club trip.
 We won’t leave you stranded!